 \section{Abstract}

-Contrastive learning can largely enhance the feature discriminability in a self-supervised manner and has achieved remarkable success for various visual tasks.
-However, it is undesirably observed that the standard contrastive paradigm (features+$\ell_{2}$ normalization) only brings little help for domain adaptation.
-In this work, we delve into this phenomenon and find that the main reason is due to the class weights (weights of the final fully connected layer) which are vital for the recognition yet ignored in the optimization.
-To tackle this issue, we propose a simple yet powerful Probabilistic Contrastive Learning (PCL), which does not only assist in extracting discriminative features but also enforces them to be clustered around the class weights.
-Specifically, we break the standard contrastive paradigm by removing $\ell_{2}$ normalization and replacing the features with probabilities.
-In this way, PCL can enforce the probability to approximate the one-hot form, thereby reducing the deviation between the features and class weights.
-Benefiting from the conciseness, PCL can be well generalized to different settings.
-In this work, we conduct extensive experiments on five tasks and observe consistent performance gains, i.e., Unsupervised Domain Adaptation (UDA), Semi-Supervised Domain Adaptation (SSDA), Semi-Supervised Learning (SSL), UDA Detection, and UDA Semantic Segmentation.
-Notably, for UDA Semantic Segmentation on SYNTHIA, PCL surpasses the sophisticated CPSL-D by $>\!2\%$ in terms of mean IoU with a much smaller training cost (PCL: 1*3090, 5 days v.s.
+Contrastive learning has shown impressive success in enhancing feature discriminability for various visual tasks in a self-supervised manner, but the standard contrastive paradigm (features+$\ell_{2}$ normalization) has limited benefits when applied in domain adaptation.
+We find that this is mainly because the class weights (weights of the final fully connected layer) are ignored in the domain adaptation optimization process, which makes it difficult for features to cluster around the corresponding class weights.
+To solve this problem, we propose the \emph{simple but powerful} Probabilistic Contrastive Learning (PCL), which moves beyond the standard paradigm by removing $\ell_{2}$ normalization and replacing the features with probabilities.
+PCL can guide the probability distribution towards a one-hot configuration, thus minimizing the discrepancy between features and class weights.
+We conduct extensive experiments to validate the effectiveness of PCL and observe consistent performance gains on five tasks, i.e., Unsupervised/Semi-Supervised Domain Adaptation (UDA/SSDA), Semi-Supervised Learning (SSL), UDA Detection and Semantic Segmentation.
+Notably, for UDA Semantic Segmentation on SYNTHIA, PCL surpasses the sophisticated CPSL-D by $>\!2\%$ in terms of mean IoU with a much lower training cost (PCL: 1*3090, 5 days v.s.
 CPSL-D: 4*V100, 11 days).
 Code is available at https://github.com/ljjcoder/Probabilistic-Contrastive-Learning.